 - Bump or sequential mode

 - Comes with safety glasses and hardshell case

 For about 25 bucks more than the above, you can have a Hitachi 23 gauge pin nailer which we feel is one of the best nail guns on the market, but we placed it 2nd because the P.C. above does all we need.
 That said, this may be the highest quality pin nailer in its class based on the maker’s reputation.

 Low Budget Pin Nailers

-Electric—don’t exist for less than the above Makita costs.
+Electric — just don’t exist for less cost than the above Makita TP03Z.

 - Adjustable exhaust cover keeps air blast from causing damage